soumithganji/MockupAI/README.md

 ### Usage

-1. Generate a mockup in AI Prototyper
+1. Generate a mockup in MockupAI
 2. Click **"Figma"** button to copy JSON
-3. Open Figma and run the AI Prototyper plugin
+3. Open Figma and run the MockupAI plugin
 4. Paste JSON and click **"Create Mockup"**

 ### Plugin Capabilities